 Of the nearly $14,000 collected, $7,000 was a matching gift from the St. Mary’s College Student Government Association.
 Whittni Pickens ’18, Student Government Association president, said, “We decided to match the gift after we realized just how much damage had occurred at the Pasadena School District.
 The SGA promotes the St. Mary’s Way, particularly the 7th tenant: “Where people contribute to a spirit of caring and an ethic of service.”
 Our best judgement was to continue to foster the spirit of service among the community, reaching beyond our campus.”

-St. Mary’s College Foundation Board Member and alumnus Jack Saum Jr. ’89, owner of Beltway Companies, donated the truck and driver in order to make the journey with the non-perishable items to southeastern Texas.
+St. Mary’s College Foundation Board Member and alumnus Jack Saum Jr. ’89 and Jeanne Saum ‘88, owners of Beltway Companies, donated the truck and driver in order to make the journey with the non-perishable items to southeastern Texas.
 The 9,816 items collected includes 505 binders, 2,011 notebooks, 2,525 pencils, 1,441 pens, 368 toilet paper rolls, 144 foam mats, 197 backpacks, 133 cans of cat food, 379 paper towel rolls, 168 Ramen noodle packages, and 1 generator.

 “The students and community of St. Mary’s College are nothing short of wonderful!
 It is truly humbling to know the effort and energy that went in to this project.
 As we unloaded and unloaded, we were amazed at their generosity and thank you does not seem enough to show our appreciation.
 All of the items will be used by students, teachers and families in our community that were affected by Harvey.
 Pasadena ISD had 16 campuses with significant damage, 800 employees and 11,000 students directly affected by flood waters in their homes.
 These donations will help in the restoration and rebuilding of lives here in our community,” said Cindy Parmer, director of community relations for the Pasadena School District.